jyotishp/jyotishp.github.io/_posts/2017-12-09-setting-up-balancer-for-content-delivery-using-nginx-haproxy.md

         }
 }
 {% endhighlight %}
-Use this template for rest of the domains you want to set.

 ## Setting up CDN server (Using Nginx)
 This will have the public IP that has higher bandwidth, `123.123.2.20`.